 Doesn’t publish a sexual harassment or institutional violence policy

-Is not signed up to a press regulator, trust initiative, or part of a press association
+Is signed up to a press regulator, trust initiative, or part of a press association

 Publishes up to date information about its team